SimuTraffX-Lab/SUMO2Unity/.github/pull_request_template.md

     - See error
 -->

-\_Note: Please test this on Chrome and Firefox.
+\_Note: Please test this Unity Editor

 ## Scope of the work